carlocorradini/reCluster/README.md

 [![ci](https://github.com/carlocorradini/reCluster/actions/workflows/ci.yml/badge.svg)](https://github.com/carlocorradini/reCluster/actions/workflows/ci.yml)

-The reCluster is an architecture for a data centre that actively reduces its impact and minimizes its resource utilization.
+The reCluster is an architecture for a data center that actively reduces its impact and minimizes its resource utilization.

 ## Members